About the publications in which my Illinois work appeared

-This made me an expert, as such things are reckoned in journalism.
-In 1986 I was commissioned by Illinois Issues to write a series of articles about toxics, specific topics to include assessment, politics, economics, risk management, and possible solutions.
+Writing an award-winning article made me an expert, as such things are reckoned in journalism, and on the strength of it I was commissioned by Illinois Issues in 1986 to write a series of articles about toxics, specific topics to include assessment, politics, economics, risk management, and possible solutions.
 This series was very hard to write, demanding as it did at least a rudimentary knowledge of dismayingly complicated technical and bureaucratic issues.
 Such work costs a writer money in foregone assignments.
-(I could have written two or three shorter pieces in the time it took me to do one of these.)
-Happily, the work was cosponsored by the Illinois Environmental Protection Agency and The Joyce Foundation, so the magazine (again) was able to pay extra.
+I could have written two or three shorter pieces in the time it took me to do one of these.

 This series too was published separately by Sangamon State University, in 1986, as the 48-page "Toxics and Risk."

 All of these series were edited by Caroline Gherardini.
 For links to the toxics series, see "Toxics and Risk" on the Nature & the environment topics page.

 Did the series have any impact at all on policy?
 Not that I know of.
 The series had an impact on me—regular work at decent pay encouraged in me the delusion that I had joined the middle class at last.
 I quickly learned better.

 IT's first home, on Eighth Street a block from the Lincolns' house, as rendered by founding staff reporter Claudia Dowling